By Andrew Westcott

 Luckily, electronics can come to our aid.

-The capacitor bank can now be reduced in size as switching frequency is no longer a major concern, the meter-watching can be done by a comparator with some hysteresis thrown in to produce the upper and lower limits of the 'dumping window', and the switching can be done by a MOSFET.
-Beautifully simple, using nothing more than basic electronics with not a line of code in sight, and costing less than fifty quid.
+The capacitor bank can now be reduced to a sensible size as switching frequency is no longer a major concern, the meter-watching can be done by a comparator with some hysteresis thrown in to produce the upper and lower limits of the 'dumping window', and the switching can be done by a MOSFET.
+Beautifully simple, using nothing more than basic electronics with not a line of code in sight, and costing less than fifty quid including a case.

 Unfortunately, things are rarely as straight-forward as we'd like them to be, and solar panels are no different.
 Here are some real-world solar panel specifications courtesy of Bimble Solar

-It's the temperature coefficient that will mess us around, as this causes the panel's voltage to change with temperature.
+It's mainly the temperature coefficient that'll mess us around here, as this causes the panel's voltage to change with temperature.
 This voltage change can be calculated using basic arithmetic, using the data from the specifications.

 At 25°C, (the standard measuring temperature) five of these panels in series would produce around 154 volts at the maximum power point and an open circuit voltage of around 186 volts.